 Basic training prepares prescribers for first use of the Connect Care clinical information system (CIS).
 This usually involves instructor-led and/or self-directed training selected from a schedule of offerings for different specialties and roles.
-Registration and scheduling for Basic Training begins in the six months prior or a wave launch date.
+Registration and scheduling for basic training begins in the 6 months prior to a wave launch date.

 Most basic training occurs as structured experiential learning in computer laboratory settings (in-person or via Zoom).
 One or more trainers work with clinical informaticians to guide a group of up to 20 learners through a set curriculum.
 Attendance is noted.
 Additional time and resources are available to those who need additional help.

-When in-person training is not be possible (e.g., pandemic social distancing) or practical (e.g., small groups of locum or elective prescribers needing rapid on-boarding), virtual interaction offers alternative access to instructor lead training (ILT).
-Virtual (online) training takes two forms: Independent and Guided.
+When in-person training is not possible (e.g., pandemic social distancing) or practical (e.g., small groups of locum or elective prescribers needing rapid onboarding), virtual interaction offers alternative access to instructor lead training (ILT).
+Virtual (online) training takes two forms: independent and guided.

 Online learning modules for self-directed instruction are available for many roles and specialties, including Emergency, Critical Care, Inpatient Admitting and Surgery.
 More independent learning modules are being developed.

 Required modules are highlighted in training invitation and registration emails.
 They can be found in MyLearningLink by searching for courses with names following the pattern: "CMIO [Track] - Independent Learning".
-The independent learning module should be completed in its entirety to satisfy Basic Training requirements.
-Instructions are provided for completing EUPAs.
+The independent learning module should be completed in its entirety to satisfy basic training requirements.
+Instructions are provided for completing End User Performance Assessments (EUPAs).